 What you need to know…

 Do you take insurance?
 How much does it cost?
 Final cost to you will depend upon your insurance coverage and the provider’s fee schedule.
 Our providers accept most forms of insurance including medical assistance.
 If you do not have insurance we do have providers who will do cash pay and even work out a payment schedule or fee appropriate for your income level if need be.
+There are NO additional fees for using the Urgent Care service.

 Do you see children?
 Yes, our providers have members on staff who specialize in a wide range of specialties including children, families, LGBTQ community, trauma victims, and even have the ability to serve the deaf and hard of hearing individuals as well.